srconstantin/dispute-resolution/readme.md

 --fix email message to invited contacts

+--encrypt database

---Display success/failure to user with login, adding contacts, etc
+--display success/failure to user after taking actions

---encrypt personal information
+--don't log out upon clicking user profile

---Allow password reset
+--allow password reset

 This is a work in progress, with heavy assistance from Claude (Sonnet 4).